Calgary-made whisky named best in the world by annual Whisky Bible | CBC News

 Calgary-made whisky named best in the world by annual Whisky Bible

-A smooth, Canadian whisky made in Calgary has been named best in the world by writer Jim Murray's prestigious Whisky Bible.
+A smooth, Canadian whisky made in Calgary has been named best in the world by the prestigious Jim Murray's Whisky Bible.

 George Teichroeb, general manager of Alberta Distillers, told CBC's The Homestretch that the news is still sinking in.

 "We've been doing 100 per cent rye grain since 1946.
-And I mean, that's our primary ingredient and it's sourced locally and we're proud of that," Teichroeb said.
-"About 85 per cent of all of our rye grain comes within 300 miles of Calgary."
+And I mean, that's our primary ingredient and it's sourced locally and we're proud of that," he said.
+"About 85 per cent of all of our rye grain comes from within 300 miles of Calgary."

 The distillery has its own enzyme lab.